aranya-project/aranya-embedded/crates/chat-app/TUTORIAL.md

 ## Get the app

-Change to the directory you would like to work in and clone the Aranya Embedded git repository and enter the root of the repository.
+Change to the directory you would like to work in and clone the Aranya Embedded git repository.

 ```
 git clone https://github.com/aranya-project/aranya-embedded.git
-cd aranya-embedded
 ```

-Change directory into the `chat-app` crate.
+Change directory into the `chat-app` crate in the new aranya-embedded directory.

 ```
-cd crates/chat-app
+cd aranya-embedded/crates/chat-app
 ```

 And build it.